Lead Hazard Reduction and Healthy Homes Program

 Process

 Once an application passes an eligibility screening, HPD tests the property for lead paint hazards.
 Based on inspection results, a scope of work for lead hazard reduction is developed.
-A typical scope includes a mixture of partial abatement (removal and replacement of lead-positive components such as doors, door frames, window frames, window sills and baseboards) and “interim control” treatment such as wet-scraping and painting of walls.
+A typical scope includes a mixture of abatement (removal and replacement of lead-positive components such as doors, door frames, window frames, window sills and baseboards) and “interim control” treatment such as wet-scraping and painting of walls.
 The common areas from lobby to bulkhead and external fire escapes are also treated if necessary.
-Conditions posing other (non-lead) potential health risk will also be assessed and repairs to address these may be included in the scope of work.
 The work will be done by licensed, EPA-certified lead abatement contractors, and HPD will oversee the work.

-Grants average $8,000 - $10,000 per apartment.
-In exchange for this assistance, owners of rental buildings must agree, for five years following the lead treatment work, to rent any new vacancies to low- and very low-income tenants, giving priority to families with young children.
+Grants average approximately $20,000 per apartment, but can be more or less depending on need.
+In exchange for this assistance, owners of rental buildings must agree, for five years following the lead treatment work (the regulatory period), to rent any new vacancies to low- and very low-income tenants, giving priority to families with young children.
+Owner-occupants must agree to continue to reside in the home for the five-year regulatory period.

 For more information on the loan terms, see the Lead Hazard Reduction and Healthy Homes term sheet.